metamath/lamp-guide/docs/index.md

 Here's how to do that:

 > Select the checkbox on the editor bar above the field name "Description"
-> to select *all* statements.
+> to select *all* steps.
 Select the trash can with an X
-> ("delete selected statements") to delete them all.
+> ("delete selected statements/steps") to delete them all.
 > At the top of the browser window, select the drop-down arrow with the
 > "Loaded:..." text that hints at the context.
 > Make sure we are loading from the web the file "set.mm:latest",